Epidemiology, Human Genetics and Environmental Sciences

 Epidemiology is one of the basic sciences of public health.
 Epidemiologists play a vital role in disease prevention through their study of detecting determinants and patterns of disease in vulnerable populations.

-Launching Fall 2019: The Master of Public Health degree in epidemiology will be offered fully online starting in fall 2019.
-Learn more and keep up-to-date with our 2019 online program launch here!
+Online MPH in Epidemiology Degree: The Master of Public Health degree in epidemiology will be offered fully online starting in fall 2019.
+Learn more and keep up-to-date with our online program here!

 Human genetics research involves locating and characterizing genes underlying chronic diseases such as coronary heart disease and diabetes.
 Geneticists are responsible for characterizing the extent and utility of DNA variation within and among populations, and how this variation impacts the health of individuals, families and populations.

 Environmental science research involves studying the air you breathe, the water you drink, and the environment where you work.
 Environmental and occupational health scientists study physical, biological and chemical exposures encountered by the public for purposes of providing solutions to natural and man-made problems in our environment.

 The academic programs for EHGES are divided into two areas: epidemiology and environmental and occupational health sciences (EOHS).
 The epidemiology program offers MPH, MS, DrPH and PhD degree programs.
 The human genetics curriculum is part of the epidemiology program.
 The EOHS program also offers MPH, DrPH and PhD degrees.